-The goal of the Upward Bound program is to encourage more students from under-represented backgrounds to pursue postsecondary education.
-Students qualify for program assistance on the basis of economic and/or first-generation educational status.
-Southeastern is fortunate to have two Upward Bound projects: the SE Upward Bound Project, funded since 1966, and Texoma Upward Bound, funded since 1999.
-The SE Upward Bound project serves target high schools in Atoka, Bryan, Choctaw, McCurtain, Marshall, and Pushmataha counties.
-Carter and Love counties in Oklahoma and Grayson county in Texas are now served by the Texoma Upward Bound program at Southeastern Oklahoma State University.
+The goal of the Upward Bound program is to encourage more students from under-represented backgrounds postsecondary to pursue education.
+Students qualify for program assistance based on economic and/or first-generation educational status.
+Southeastern is fortunate to have four Upward Bound projects.
+The original SE Upward Bound Project has been funded since 1966.
+In 1999, the Texoma Upward Bound was added to serve Ardmore, Marietta, Sherman (TX), and Denison (TX) high schools.
+The original SE Upward Bound project now serves target high schools in Atoka, Bryan, Choctaw, Marshall, and Pushmataha counties.
+Texoma Upward Bound formed two programs in 2022: the "new" Texoma Upward Bound now serves specifically Sherman and Denison high schools; Carter-Love Upward Bound now serves Ardmore and Marietta high schools.
+In 2022, McCurtain County Upward Bound was formed to serve students at Valliant, Idabel, and Broken Bow high schools.

 Upward Bound is designated to serve high school freshmen, sophomores, juniors, and seniors.
-During each summer, a six to eight week education enrichment program is conducted on the Southeastern campus for approximately 170 students.
+During each summer, a six-week education enrichment program is conducted on the Southeastern campus for approximately 170 students.
 The program focuses on student needs in the academic, social, and cultural areas.
 A student normally participates in the program during the three summer periods following the completion of the ninth through eleventh grades.
-Upon graduation from high school, the student can qualify as a "bridge" student and return to the university campus to enroll in seven hours of college courses during the summer term.
 Academic year follow-ups include activities designed to assist students in their academic studies and help keep students motivated and working toward their educational goals.
+Upward Bound staff visit students weekly at the students' high schools.

-The Upward Bound Program is funded by the U.S Department of Education.
-Additional information may be obtained from the Director of the program, Ms. Susy Haworth, in Hallie McKinny Hall, Room 101; phone (580) 745-2706; fax (580) 745-7481; e-mail shaworth@se.edu
+The Upward Bound Program is funded by the U.S. Department of Education.
+Additional information may be obtained from the directors of these programs:

+SE Upward Bound Corey Hammel phone: 580-745-2422 e-mail: chammel@se.edu